You are here:

 • there was no tax exemption for the electricity you consumed yourself.

-• as an end consumer, purchase electricity from an area outside the German tax territory (Federal Republic of Germany without the area of Büsingen and without the island of Helgoland) without a contract with a German electricity supplier.
+• as a final consumer, you purchase electricity from an area outside the German tax territory (Federal Republic of Germany excluding the area of Büsingen and the island of Helgoland) without a contract with a German electricity supplier.

-• In this case, you must pay the electricity tax yourself for the quantities of electricity that you have taken from the German supply network.
+• In this case, you must pay the electricity tax yourself for the quantities of electricity that you have drawn from the German supply grid.

-• have illegally taken electricity from the supply network, i.e. without the knowledge of the network operators and electricity suppliers.
+• have taken electricity from the supply grid illegally, i.e. without the knowledge of the grid operators and electricity suppliers.

 What documents do I need?